jpasqua/MultiMon/doc/MultiMonGUI.md

 <a name="forecast-screen"></a>
 ### Forecast Screen

 The Forecast Screen uses [OpenWeatherMap.org](http://OpenWeatherMap.org) to get the forecast for the city that was configured using the Web UI.
+The screen displays 6 forecasts arranged in two columns.
+It starts with the forecast for the next 3 hours.
+After that it presents the 5-day day forecast.
+They are ordered from top top bottom, left to right.

-The forecast is arranged in two columns.
-The left column shows the forecast for the next three 3-hour periods.
-The right column shows the forecast for the next three days.
-Each cell shows an icon representing the weather condition (e.g. Sunny or Rain), the day and hour of the forecast, and the temperature.
-The forecast cells for the next 3 days show the high and low predicted temperature for that day.
+Each cell shows an icon representing the weather condition (e.g. Sunny or Rain), the day and hour of the forecast, and the low/high temperature.
+Since the first forecast is just for a single 3 hour period, it only shows the average temperature (not high and low).

 ![](images/ss/ForecastScreen.png)